MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-rollup.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

 Rollup provides support to show a count of work items or sum of Story Points, Remaining Work, or other custom field of child items.
-This articles provides several examples of how to generate a rollup tabular report for Epics, Features, or User Stories that contain child work items.
+This article provides several examples of how to generate a tabular rollup  report for Epics, Features, or User Stories that contain child work items.
 The following image shows an example of Story Points rolled up for their parent Features.

 :::image type="content" source="media/reports-boards/feature-rollup-report.png" alt-text="Screenshot of Feature rollup matrix report.":::